Markyjay/ashclash/TESTING.md

 ### Python and Django (Pep 8)

 I used the [Code Institute PEP8 Validator](https://pep8ci.herokuapp.com/) to check that my Python code is PEP8 compliant.
 I validated any files that were either modified or created by me.
-Here is a table of the validated code, which shows the file validated, a screenshot, and a description of any warnings: I was unable to find a safe fix for the two fails
+Here is a table of the validated code, which shows the file validated, a screenshot, and a description of any warnings:

+Note: All attempts to shorten the two failing lines broke my code so I left them as they were only 2 characters above recommended pep8 guideline.

 | File                        | Screenshot                                                                       | Description                            |
 | --------------------------- | -------------------------------------------------------------------------------- | -------------------------------------- |